jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 to buy the neighbouring fields.
 This we have now been doing for some time, and in order to help us in our operations we erected a hydraulic press.
 This press, as I have

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 139

 already explained, has got out of order, and we wish your advice upon the subject.
 We guard our secret very jealously, however, and if it once became known that we had hydraulic engineers coming to our little house, it would soon rouse inquiry,